 The future of .NET lies in Mono.
 The future of F# lies in MonoDevelop.

-F# 3.0 has recently been released, bundled in with the new all-grey, ALL-CAPS Visual Studio 2012.
-The biggest new feature is type providers, bringing some of the benefits of dynamic languages into type safe world.
+F# 3.0 has recently been released, bundled with the new all-grey, ALL-CAPS Visual Studio 2012.
+The biggest new feature is type providers, bringing some of the benefits of dynamic languages into the type-safe world.
 Innovations like type providers deserve more industry attention.
-I really hope these ideas will spread and hopefully languages like Scala will pick them up pretty soon so more developers (including me) can enjoy the benefits.
+I really hope these ideas will spread and hopefully languages like Scala will pick them up so more developers (including me) can enjoy the benefits.

 OK, that’s cool, but how is good old F# doing?
 Well, about the same.
 It lumbers on in obscurity under the massive shadow of Microsoft and whatever crazy idea the company is currently peddling (Win8 metro UI, touch-screen laptops, WinRT, $100 surface covers, pretending Silverlight never happened, etc…) F# is still awesome and deserves a lot more attention and adoption.